1C0D/obsidian-tools/README.md

 little tools workshop

 New:
-- in folders context menu: copy/move file(s)/dir(s) to vault
-- Import Vault Profile and soon export vault profile. and later save profile and import saved profile. todo...
+- import or export vault profile.

 For repeat last command, it's there now https://github.com/1C0D/obsidian-repeat-last-commands (waiting to be released)

-- Import Vault Profile
+- Import/export  Vault Profile
-  yo can check what you want to import. mainly: themes, snippets, plugins[^2], prefs, hotkeys,... if existing json files and folder are updated. kind of sync...
+  yo can check what you want to import/export. mainly: themes, snippets, plugins[^2], prefs, hotkeys,... if existing json files and folder are updated. kind of sync...